POSITIONS OF HONOUR DEMAND HUMBLE SERVICES TO ALL.

 1st Reading: Isaiah 53:10-11; 2nd Reading: Hebrews 4:14-16; Gospel: Mark 10:35-45

 This may sound preposterous, but that is part of the demands of Christ’s Kingdom, which He demonstrated when He washed the feet of His disciples (John 13:1–17).
-This implies that, those at the helm of affairs (political and religious), as well as those seeking for such prestigious positions are the very ones to do the serving and not the other way round, any other contrary view is fake (Matt.
+This implies that those at the helm of affairs (political and religious), as well as those seeking such prestigious positions, are the ones to do the serving and not the other way around; any other contrary view is fake (Matt.
 20:26).

 Therefore, as Christians, let us be mindful of the following:

-- That power or authority is like grains of sand, the more we grab it, the more it leaves our hands.
+- That power or authority is like grains of sand; the more we grab it, the more it leaves our hands.
 So we must not lobby or be ambitious in the acquisition of any prestigious position.

-- Whenever there is a misunderstanding among members of any given society, group, organization, family, etc., their respective leaders should always, with justice, equity and fairness address the issues in a diplomatic manner, just like Christ did among His disciples in today’s gospel.
+- Whenever there is a misunderstanding among members of any given society, group, organization, family, etc., their respective leaders should always, with justice, equity, and fairness, address the issues in a diplomatic manner, just like Christ did among His disciples in today’s gospel.

 Peace of Christ be with you…

 Rev. Fr.
 Ben Okala, C.S.Sp.

 Thank you Padre for sharing God’s word with us each week.From your preaching, I learnt that”life is not about being rich, popular, highly educated or perfect.It is about being real, being humble and kind.Remain blessed.